 Small, passive measures such as painting a building’s roof white, shading from the sun or replacing office equipment and electrical appliances can have a massive effect.
 A recent project in Durban, South Africa, implemented the aforementioned measures in two government buildings and saw energy savings of 15 percent (amounting to 400,000 kWh and a 340-ton reduction of CO2 emissions) and an investment payback period of five months.
 These simple retrofits have incredible potential with minimal economic ramifications.

-As Figure 1 shows, a primary issue in residential energy consumption is space heating and cooling.
 Recent studies have shown that building cooling and heating energy demand will go up by anywhere from 7 percent—40 percent.
 The lower end of this growth assumes that all population growth occurs in urban areas, whereas the larger number corresponds to increases in demand if population growth is strictly suburban or rural (and therefore predominantly housed in single-family homes).
 Urban areas benefit from the existence of passive factors such as smaller FAC (floor area per capita) which result in more efficient heating and cooling as well as lower heat loss due to a smaller surface to volume ratio.

 Active technologies, such as district heating, which would centralize heat generation across multiple buildings could also layer on further efficiencies.
 Urban living, however, isn’t without its energy tradeoffs—decreased access to solar power, natural ventilation and obstruction by other buildings make many passive design techniques difficult to implement, but a diverse urban fabric would ameliorate the prevalence of those problems and provide more building level access to energy-efficient technologies.